Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be quite annoying.

 You can use these oils to naturally repel the pesky critters by spraying them directly on areas where the June bug infestations are concentrated.

-Make a homemade June bug repellent spray by combining 15 drops of your essential oils of choice in a cup of water.
+You can make a homemade June bug repellent spray by combining 15 drops of your essential oils of choice in a cup of water.
+Use this measurement as a guide when making larger batches of this plant-based repellent.

 8. Milky Spore